IGME-202-2221/project-2-tangj07/README.md

 - _List all behaviors used by this state_
 Flee
 - Obstacles - _List all obstacle types this state avoids_
-They flee from the wolf enemies.
+They flee from the wolf enemies/wood blocks.
 - Seperation - _List all agents this state seperates from_
 They still seperate from each other so the follower sheeps do not overlap each other.
-They will also seperate from the master sheep.

 #### State Transistions